National Student Group Scores and Score Gaps

 - students who were eligible and not eligible for the National School Lunch Program;

 - students attending public schools;

-- students attending public, noncharter schools;
+- students attending charter schools and public, noncharter schools;

 See trends in average scores for selected student groups by clicking on the thumbnails within the drop-downs below.
 Scroll down the page to find out how percentages of student groups have changed over time.